vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 219, DS 124, VKD 110-111 and 287 (it is the same as Dhundirājacaturthi ); nakta vrata, worship of Dhuṇdirāja

 with naivedya of sesame laddus.
 Tiladāhīvratu-on P. kr.
-11th; tithi; Viṣnu deity; fast on that
+11th; tithi; Viṣṇu deity; fast on that

 day and homa to be performed with dried cowdung mixed with sesame collected on Pusya-naksatra; gives beauty,